-I use eManualOnline for all my workshop manuals and wiring diagrams.
-They cover all makes and models and the best part – instant download is so easy.
+I use eManualOnline for all my wiring diagrams and workshop manuals.
+They cover all makes and models and the best part – instant download.

 Yon can check out all the tools I use here on the Auto electrical repair tools page.

 I’ll show you a mechanics hack for chasing these type problems with just a test light and volt meter.

 Here’s how I go about finding a short:

 - I check the fuse is the correct rating.

 - I note all the consumers attached to the fuse.
 The fuse box or handbook will list all consumers on the same fuse.
 Not uncommon for many consumers to be fused by the same fuse.